 Welcome to UOW

-To be a leader in ideas and solutions, a community of campuses and partners where discovery, learning and technology connect to transform people and the world we live in.
+The University of Wollongong is a global leader in discovery and learning, working to transform people and the world we live in.
 More »